-Even if you’re spending a small sum of under $75, you should still keep record of all of your business related expenses.
+Even if you’re spending a small sum of under $75, you should still keep a record of all of your business-related expenses.
 Petty cash drawers should be accounted for just as carefully as your checking accounts.
 Remember every penny does count.

 Employees are helpful but can be costly in the early days of your business.
 Keep your budget in order by making outsourcing a top priority over hiring.
 Independent contractors can get the job done without coming with the salary, office space and benefits costs.